teknoir/yolov7_app/tracker/references.md

   - **Original Author:** [samson-wang](https://github.com/samson-wang)
   - **Description:** This repository provides the function for plotting bounding boxes with memory optimization etc. We have taken a **bbox_overlaps** function from this repository and used in our exisiting application implementation.

+Some changes have been incorporated into the relevant sources above when including in this repo.